 A defendant may be resentenced for their original offense.
 Suspended sentences and/or probation may not be modified or terminated without a court hearing.
 The defendant will be presented with written grounds for such changes.
 In any such hearings, defendants may be represented by an attorney and may present evidence in their defense.

-Lesser Standard of Proof for Probation Violation Hearings
+Lesser Standard of Proof for Violation of Probation Hearings

-Criminal charges must be proven using the “beyond a reasonable doubt” standard.
+Criminal charges in Burlington County must be proven using the “beyond a reasonable doubt” standard.
 In court actions that pertain specifically to violations of probation, a lower “preponderance of the evidence” standard is employed.
+“Preponderance of the evidence” indicates that there's greater than a 50% chance that the charge occurred.
+The burden of proof is lower, which means that it is easier to be convicted at a violation of probation hearing.
 This is one reason that those accused of violating probation should always seek experienced legal representation.
+A seasoned lawyer in Burlington County, New Jersey, who understands how to best organize a defense against a probation violation will be able to fight on your behalf.

 New Jersey Lawyer for Probation Violations